btmyles/ScheduleMaker/README.md

 ## Other goals:
 * Downloadable image file of schedule
-* Working program on OSX
-* Working program on Linux
-* Working program on Windows
+* Distribute on python distribution